 Deadlines and Criteria for Re-enrollment following Suspension

-Suspended Health Science students must submit their re-enrollment application material to the Admissions Committee by April 1st to be eligible for re-enrollment in the Fall semester or by Oct.
-1st to be eligible for re-enrollment in the Spring semester.
-Health Science candidates re-enrolled following a suspension will return on a probationary status.
-In order to remain at Drake, the student must earn a semester grade point average of 2.0 or above during their first semester of re-enrollment as well as meet all other College criteria and policies or he/she will be suspended again.
-Any Health Science student, suspended for a second time for the same or different violation, will not be eligible for re-enrollment in the Drake University College of Pharmacy and Health Sciences.
+Suspended Health Science students must submit their re-enrollment application material to the Admissions Committee by April 1 to be eligible for re-enrollment in the Fall semester or by October 1 to be eligible for re-enrollment in the Spring semester.
+Health Sciences candidates re-enrolled following a suspension will return on a probationary status.
+In order to remain at Drake, the student must earn a semester grade point average of 2.0 or above during their first semester of re-enrollment as well as meet all other College criteria and policies or they will be suspended again.
+Any Health Sciences student suspended for a second time for the same or different violation will not be eligible for re-enrollment in the Drake University College of Pharmacy and Health Sciences.

-Questions and requests for re-enrollment should be directed to the Office of Academic and Student Affairs in the College of Pharmacy &Health Sciences.
+Questions and requests for re-enrollment should be directed to the Office of Student Affairs and Enrollment Management in the College of Pharmacy and Health Sciences.

 The college has implemented a chemical dependency policy for Health Sciences students.
-If a student is suspected or known to have a problem, it should be brought to the attention of the Associate Dean for Academic and Student Affairs.
+If a student is suspected or known to have a use disorder or concern, it should be brought to the attention of the Assistant Dean of Student Affairs and Enrollment Management.

 In short, the lack of access to electronic communication is not a valid excuse for the failure to respond to a request, perform an assignment, or meet a deadline.